Baishnavi123/photoweb/README.md

 # Photoweb

-It's a website of a photography.The technology i have used inside this assessment HTML,CSS,Javascript,Bootstrap,MySql.Mainly we have focused on creating a Login and logout flow which is connected to database and also created a Contact us page
+It is a photography website.
+I utilised the following technologies for this assessment: HTML, CSS, Javascript, Bootstrap, and MySql.
+We have mostly concentrated on developing a Login and Logout flow that is related to a database, and we have also received requests for pictures.

 ## Screenshots